A Lesson Before Dying

 In a 1940s Louisiana courtroom, a black man is on trial for the murder of a white liquor store clerk.
 The accused, a young man named Jefferson, is quickly convicted and sent to wait in a cell for the day of his execution.
-Gaines begins spends the majority of the novel describing the interim of Jefferson’s sentence, during which Grant Wiggins, a local schoolteacher, begins visiting him in prison.
+The majority of the novel describes the interim of Jefferson's sentence, during which Grant Wiggins, a local schoolteacher, begins visiting him in prison.

 A historically and culturally important book, A Lesson Before Dying explores themes of justice, identity, and faith.

 “And that's all we are Jefferson, all of us on this earth, a piece of drifting wood.
 Until we — each of us, individually — decide to become something else.
 I am still that piece of drifting wood, and those out there are no better.
 But you can be better. ”

 Ernest J. Gaines is a novelist and professor.
 His books include A Lesson Before Dying, The Autobiography of Miss Jane Pittman, and A Gathering of Old Men.
 Born in 1933 in Louisiana, Gaines grew up living on land that was once a plantation, in the houses that were the slave quarters.